Nioux/AideDeJeu/Data/monsters_vo.md

 **_Wing Attack (Costs 2 Actions)_**.
 The dragon beats its wings.
 Each creature within 10 feet of the dragon must succeed on a DC 19 Dexterity saving throw or take 13 (2d6 + 6) bludgeoning damage and be knocked prone.
 The dragon can then fly up to half its flying Speed.

-[Dragon de cuivre, adulte]: monsters_hd.md#dragon-de-cuivre,-adulte
+[Dragon de cuivre adulte]: monsters_hd.md#dragon-de-cuivre-adulte

 # Ancient Copper Dragon
-- NameVO: [Dragon de cuivre, ancien]
+- NameVO: [Dragon de cuivre vénérable]
 - Gargantuan dragon, chaotic good
 - **Armor Class** 21 (natural armor)
 - **Hit Points** 350 (20d20 + 140)